 Together, they make the term mat rempit – a group of individuals involved in illegal street racings whose main transport are motorcycles.

-When it comes to mat rempit, everything associates with it is either derogatory or immoral.
+When it comes to mat rempit, everything associated with it is either derogatory or immoral.
 They gather around on a chosen track in the middle of the night, cause public nuisance, and put their lives and the lives of others in danger.

 Mat rempit is a common sight in Malaysia, even known as the “mat rempit culture”, and it has become the subject of many local movies such as KL Menjerit, Bohsia Jangan Pilih Jalan Hitam, and Remp-It – none of them were portrayed in positive light.